Introduction to Docker rm

 Explanation:

-- In the above example, we can see that there was no volume before creating the container, and there is a volume created after container creation.
+- In the above example, we can see that there was no volume before creating the container and a volume created after container creation.

 - That volume is anonymous volume, so we have used the ‘-v’ flag to remove the anonymous volume along with the container.